 In 1911, the Chinese Recreation Club erected the Seven Sisters Swimming Shed at a nearby harbourfront space.
-It was very popular and many would go for evening dips, but the spooky thing is, there have been many cases of male swimmers drowning.
+Many would go for evening dips, but the spooky thing is, there have been many cases of male swimmers drowning.
 Since then, there have been rumours that the spirits of the seven sisters are lurking in the waters, seeking revenge against men.

 This Hong Kong legend was a widely publicised matter that even made the national news back in 1981.
 At the Kwun Tong-bound platform in Yau Ma Tei MTR station, back when there were no automatic doors, various bystanders—including the train driver—saw a girl jumping off of the platform onto the tracks.
 The driver immediately hit the brakes, but as the train carried on its forward momentum before coming to a stop, it was assumed that she had been crushed under the vehicle.
 Amazingly, not a single trace of her was found by the police or emergency services.
 The incident was later written off as a “mass hallucination.”

 The plot thickened later when a friend of the girl in question said her friend had actually bumped into a girl who looked exactly like herself on the platform.
 This doppelganger then jumped onto the tracks just as the train was pulling in.
 Scared out of her wits, the girl rushed out of the station but died of sudden cardiac arrest a few days later.
 Coincidence?

 On a normal afternoon in December of 1989, Chiu Yong Kee, a cha chaan teng (茶餐廳; Hong Kong-style café) in Tai Po Tin, received a phone order for four people’s worth of food to be delivered.
-Upon his arrival at the flat, the delivery boy rang the doorbell, and the door opened just a crack.
+Upon his arrival, the delivery boy rang the doorbell, and the door opened just a crack.
 Money was slipped through this gap and the person in the flat asked for the food to be placed outside.
 The staff didn’t think much of it and headed back to the restaurant.